Applicants are strongly encouraged to read the entire guidelines prior to submitting

-Using the reviewer feedback shared with teams prior to the Stage 1 workshop, as well as the milestones and learning outcomes from the Stage 1 workshop, teams will revise their previously submitted five-page narrative using the same basic structure and parameters.
+Using the reviewer feedback shared with teams prior to the Stage 1 workshop and the learning outcomes from the Stage 1 workshop, revise your previously submitted five-page narrative using the same basic structure and parameters.
 Please be sure that your revised narrative includes the following:

 2. REQUIRED: Proposed Budget

-Your proposed budget is a key element of your Stage 2 application.
-Up to $20,000 may be requested and should support the team’s successful completion of the milestones laid out in your Stage 2 proposal.
+Your proposed budget is a key element of your Stage 2 application. $20,000 may be requested and should support the team’s successful completion of the milestones laid out in your Stage 2 proposal.
 The grantee institution owns any equipment purchased with E-Team grant funds, and therefore may impact IP developed with the equipment.
 Please be aware of your university’s IP policies.
 Please note that VentureWell will typically not fund the purchase of equipment that is considered part of a college or university infrastructure.
 Proposed funds for equipment should be less than 1/3 the total proposed budget.

-The proposed budget should be completed using VentureWell’s Stage 2 E-Team budget template.
+The proposed budget should be completed using the Stage 2 budget template.
 Instructions and specific expense definitions can be found in the budget template, and are also summarized below.
 Be sure to explain your proposed expenses in the “justifications” section in the budget template or in a separate sheet.

 |Eligible expenses examples:

 ***Please note: VentureWell does not allow overhead to be taken out of E-Team Program grant awards.***